gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 ## Feet and How They Relate to Climbing Shoes

-Since a good fit is about matching shoes to feet, knowing about the shape of your feet is an important factor.
+Since a good fit is about matching shoes to feet, knowing about the shape of your feet is important.
 If you have been able to choose shoes on your shoe size alone so far, you should definitely consider thinking of your feet in terms of their width, volume, and overall shape as well, instead of just their length.

 ### Shoe Size